CGCL-codes/XGCN_library/docs/source/get_started/install.rst

-Install GNN_ZOO
+Install XGCN
 ======================

-GNN_ZOO can be installed from source files or using ``pip``.
+XGCN can be installed from source files or using ``pip``.

 System requirements
 ------------------------

-GNN_ZOO supports Linux systems. for Windows users, it's recommended to install a Windows Subsystem for Linux (`WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_).
+XGCN supports Linux systems. for Windows users, it's recommended to install a Windows Subsystem for Linux (`WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_).